Photo-assisted spin transport in double quantum dots with spin-orbit interaction: Theoretical framework

-so that $\chi =0$ corresponds to $\tau_{\mathrm{sf}}=0$, and $\chi=1$ to $\tau_0=0$.
+In this expression, $\chi=0$ corresponds to $\tau_{\mathrm{sf}}=0$, while $\chi=1$ corresponds to $\tau_0=0$.
 We normalize the tunneling rates so that $\tau_0+\tau_\mathrm{sf}=\tau$.
-Most systems exhibit a spin-flip contribution to tunneling that is much smaller compared to the spin-conserving one~\cite{Maisi2016}.
-However, an applied external field can be employed to tune the SOC and therefore the spin-flip contribution, e.g., in GaAs-based hole QDs~\cite{Bogan2018,Bogan2021}.
-Spin polarization in the external leads can further produce synthetic SOC in DQDs~\cite{Rohrmeier2021}.
-Therefore, we investigate arbitrary values of $\chi$ in the following.
+Most systems exhibit a much smaller spin-flip contribution to tunneling compared to the spin-conserving one~\cite{Maisi2016}.
+However, in certain cases, an applied external field can be used to tune the SOC and therefore the spin-flip contribution, for instance in GaAs-based hole QDs~\cite{Bogan2018,Bogan2021}.
+Additionally, synthetic SOC can be generated in DQDs via spin polarization in the external leads~\cite{Rohrmeier2021}.
+Hence, we consider arbitrary values of $\chi$ in the following.